By Molly Patrick

 Here’s a note from Erica before you watch our chat:

 Hello!
-I’m Erica and I’ve been a CFDG Meal Plan subscriber and member of the community since January 2018.
+I’m Erica and I’ve been a CFDG plant based meal plan subscriber and member of the community since January 2018.

 I love to run, knit, and travel!
 Eating plants has been the best fuel for these adventures, and I’ll be the first to admit that sometimes what’s best for us isn’t always the easiest to stick with.
 I like to say I’m an enthusiastic but imperfect dirty girl!
 After a phenomenal 2019 packed with a wedding, lots of running (I ran 2,019 miles and PR’ed – a personal record – every distance from 5K to 100 miles) and so much excitement, the start of 2020 knocked the wind out of my sails.